brainsatplay/DOMElement/README.md

 }

-addCustomElement(customelement); //adds the custom class to the registry before instantiating the new element
+CustomElement.addElement(); //adds the custom class to the window's built-in customElementRegistry before instantiating the new element
 ```

 where all that needs to be set is the template variable.